makrai/notes/gao22-fatigue-voice.md

 # Discu

-* sleep deprivation modeling is a common method of fatigue modeling
+* sleep deprivation modeling is a common method in fatigue modeling
 * Speech contains substantial information that can be used as biomarker
   * monitor patient status, diagnose conditions, classify diseases, or develop drugs (Abrahamsson 2018; Kraus, 2018; Noffs 2018; Lee 2020; Fagherazzi 21)